Discover the connection between menopause and high blood pressure, as well as how menopausal women can reduce high blood pressure.

 If you’re a woman, chances are you do a monthly breast exam.
 But when is the last time you checked your blood pressure?
-It used to be thought that hypertension, and other heart concerns, were “men’s issues” but did you know that women, particularly women in menopause, are at even greater risk for high blood pressure levels than a man?
+It used to be thought that hypertension and other heart concerns were “men’s issues”, but the link between menopause and high blood pressure is clear—women, particularly women in menopause, are at even greater risk for high blood pressure levels than men.

 As your natural estrogen levels wane, your blood pressure can climb.
 This is nothing to take lightly.
 High blood pressure levels are linked with serious degenerative health issues like Type 2 diabetes and renal failure, and can shorten a woman’s lifespan by 10 to 20 years.

 What’s even scarier is that high blood pressure levels often give you no visible symptoms, except perhaps a vague headache.
 This is why it’s often referred to as the “silent killer.”